 Patients who are currently on the waiting list will remain on the waiting list and will be contacted for an appointment when services return to normal.

-Please contact Oral Health Services on 1300 300 850 for appointments or advice.
+Please contact the call centre on 1300 300 850 for appointments or advice.

 Child Development Services has reduced some services in response to COVID-19 and is delivering services through phone and telehealth appointments.